seanwestfall/templatehaskell/draft2.md

 Hello Russian with Love 5000
 ```

-Now for an example that shows what one can do with reify -- a Generic Show that can produce a `Show` for any record type:
+Now for an example that shows what one can do with reify -- a Generic Show that can produce a `Show` for any record type:[6]

 *Main.hs*
 ```haskell